Harry-young-0/GeTAP/README.md

 7. Be patient!
 It should take around 20-30 mins to run.

 # Output example
 The point of the pipeline is to produce novel Gene-Trait associations by using SNPs that are associated with a change in expression of a gene of interest via GTEx.
-Here are two schamtics providing basic overview to the process:
+Below are two schamtics providing basic overview to the process.
+SNPs that affect a gene of interest are collected from GTEx then searched into the PheWAS database (ieugwas::phewas) to find traits also associated with those SNPs.
+The result will then theoretically be, traits associated with expression change of your gene of interest.

 ![Graphical abstract only alt_whitebackground](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/524efa1a-b157-4e9d-97ac-829e46ef9934)
 ![pipeline overview v2-fig1](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/9f1aabde-8ad3-4b40-8067-8ccfab25f63d)